It Conquered the World: Reception

 Griffith said, "I asked for my name not to be on that picture, so I was unbilled.
 Surprisingly, it got good reviews."

 Variety said "this flying saucer pic is a definite cut above normal, and should help pull its weight at b.o., despite modest budget...
 It must be admitted that the packed house of moppets at the show caught loved the gore, and continually shrieked avid appreciation.
 The Lou Rusoff screenplay poses some remarkably adult questions amidst the derring-do..
 Corman does a generally good job of mingling the necessary backgroundsetting with fast-paced dialog...
 Only a few patches of abstract discussion, fail to hold audience attention....
 Corman would have been wiser to merely suggest the creature, rather than construct the awesome-looking and mechanically clumsy, rubberized horror.
 It inspired more titters than terror."

 Sight and Sound called it "sharp, economical and really frightening".

 Film historian and critic Leonard Maltin called It Conquered the World "... well acted and interesting but awkwardly plotted".

 Monthly Film Bulletin found the film exciting.

-Time Out magazine, however, gave the film a negative review, criticizing its poor special effects.
+Time Out magazine, gave the film a negative review, criticizing its poor special effects.
 Critic Tony Rayns opined, "You have to see a movie like this to realise that film-makers who feel they have nothing to lose are rarer than you'd think".

 The Chicago Reader gave the film a generally positive review, saying, "Amazingly, this 1953 [sic] picture isn't half bad".
 Allmovie gave the film 3 out of 5 stars, calling it an "above-average quickie".

 Creature Feature gave the movie 3 out of 5 stars, praising its campiness.